 |Production country:||USA 2016|

 |Running time:||Approx. 87 min.|

-A dreamlike beach, restful solitude and paradisiacal conditions for surfers - that's what Nancy (Blake Lively) has to offer when she finally found the small beach her deceased mother had always raved about.
-Here the young woman actually only wants to spend a few quiet hours and surf a bit when she is attacked by a white shark in shallow waters.
-Injured she can save herself on a rock in the sea, only a few hundred meters from the beach.
-But these few meters could also be kilometers, because there seems to be no escape from the rock.
-The shark circles constantly around her and gives her no chance to flee ashore.
-And help is far and wide not in sight.
-Her ending seems sealed - but Nancy doesn't want to give up so easily…
+A dreamlike beach, restful solitude and paradisiacal conditions for surfers - that's what Nancy (Blake Lively) gets when she finally finds the little beach her late mother had always raved about.
+Here, the young woman actually just wants to spend a few quiet hours and do some surfing, when she is attacked by a great white shark in shallow waters.
+Injured, she is able to save herself on a rock in the sea, only a few hundred meters away from the beach.
+But those few yards could be miles, because there seems to be no escape from the rock.
+The shark circles around her constantly, giving her no chance to escape to land.
+And help is nowhere in sight.
+Her end seems sealed - but Nancy won't give up that easily.